-In order to fish the SPF, you must hold uncaught quota SFRs that authorise fishing for quota species in the relevant sub-area of the fishery and use a boat that is nominated to the SFR.
+To fish in the SPF, you must hold uncaught quota SFRs that authorise fishing for quota species in the relevant sub-area of the fishery and use a boat that is nominated to the SFR.
 You must abide by all conditions of that concession.
 The SPF is a limited entry fishery which means that no new fishing concessions are created, and you must obtain an existing concession in order to fish.

-In areas overlapping with the relevant sectors of the Southern and Eastern Scalefish and Shark Fishery (SESSF), including the Commonwealth South East Trawl Sector, Great Australian Bight Trawl Sector, Western Deep Water Trawl Sector, and the East Coast Deepwater Trawl Sector, mid-water trawl boats nominated to SPF SFRs must also be nominated to a fishing concession that allows access to trawl in the SESSF fishery.
+Several areas overlap with the relevant sectors of the Southern and Eastern Scalefish and Shark Fishery (SESSF), including the Commonwealth South East Trawl Sector, Great Australian Bight Trawl Sector, Western Deep Water Trawl Sector, and the East Coast Deepwater Trawl Sector.
+Mid-water trawl boats nominated to SPF SFRs must also be nominated to a fishing concession that allows access to trawl in the SESSF.

-In addition, you should be aware that depending on the fishing method being used and location, fishing is generally not permitted inside three nautical miles from any State coastline but that can vary depending on the State.
+Fishing is generally not permitted inside three nautical miles from any State coastline.
+However, this can vary depending on the State.
 Fishing inside State waters requires the relevant State licence.